Searching for a meaningful advertising definition?

 When you add the new choices of everything internet (including e-mail, web pages, viral marketing, Facebook, etc.), cable television channels, specialty magazines and publications, signs, four-color post cards and more, it's even harder to know where to spend your advertising dollars!

-To make your own advertising plan, figure out what you want to do with your advertising.
+To make your own advertising plan, first figure out what results you want from your advertising.
 Your difficult financial choice is which medium or combination of media to select as you target your market.

 That depends on your specific market and how it makes purchasing decisions.
 You have to do basic market research.